Cinema of Afghanistan: History

-The first color films produced by Afghan Film in the early 1980s were 'Run Away' (Farar), 'Love Epic' (Hamaseh ishq), 'Saboor Soldier' (Saboor Sarbaaz), 'Ash' (Khakestar), 'Last Wishes' (Akharin Arezo) and 'Migrating Birds' (Pardehaje Mohajer).
+The first color films produced by Afghan Film in the early 1980s, often propaganda, included Run Away/Farar (1984), Saboor Soldier/Saboor Sarbaaz (1984), 1986's Love Epic/Hamaseh Ishq (1986), 'Ash' (Khakestar), 'Last Wishes' (Akharin Arezo) and The Immigrant Birds/Pardehaje Mohajer (1987).
 These films, usually shown only in urban areas, became popular.

 During the late 1960s and 1970s Soviet aid included cultural training and scholarships for students interested in studying film.
 However, since Afghanistan had no film academy, future filmmakers had to apprentice on the job.
 The three civil wars of the 1990s were not conducive to creative work and many people working in the Afghan film industry escaped to Iran or Pakistan, where they were able to make videos for NGOs.
 The new government banned production of films in 1993.

 When the Taliban took power in 1996, cinemas were attacked and many films were burnt.
 The Taliban forbade the viewing of television and films and cinemas were closed, either becoming tea shops or restaurants or falling into a state of disrepair.
 Habibullah Ali of Afghan Film hid thousands of films, buried underground or in hidden rooms, to prevent their destruction by the Taliban.
 Teardrops was the first post-Taliban film in 2002, and the first film since Oruj in 1990.
 On November 19, 2001, Bakhtar was the first cinema to re-open its doors, where thousands of people entered that day.